Eskilrl/Orbit_Courses_FPGA/README.md

 An introductory course to FPGA development

-This is the commands you need to synth and program the FPGA:
+This is the commands you need to synth and program the FPGA on Linux:

 Synthesize